vcgarnica/MSE_FindR/README.md

 ### Input

 First, users must only assign trials with the same *experimental design*, *post hoc test*, $\alpha$ *significance level*, and *treatment structure* to the CVS input file.
-Incorrect $\hat\sigma^2$ estimations can result from assigning trials with incompatible information to the same CSV file.
+Incorrect $\hat\sigma^2$ estimations can result from assigning trials with incompatible information to the same CVS file.

 Example files pertaining to the minimum required information for major experimental designs are available within the Shiny application.
 Users are encouraged to download example files and familiarize themselves with the required information before proceeding with CSV input file assembly.